DigiChanges/nexp-docs/docs/documentation/11-dotenv.md

 # Dotenv, envalid and config

-In this section we will briefly explain how dotenv, envalid and config work together.
+In this section, we will briefly explain how dotenv, envalid and config work together.

 The packages to be able to see in detail each one are the following: